After nearly 50 years, daily passenger rail services are returning to Okehampton.

 The train service

 Additional infrastructure work will take place on the route to enable GWR to increase the service to hourly during 2022.
-More details will be published on this website when available.

 Connecting people & places